Do 84% Of Vegans And Vegetarians Really Go Back To Eating Meat?

 The participants in the EPIC-Oxford Study may have particular characteristics that do not make them representative of new or younger vegans.

-The animal philosopher Vinciane Despret, author of What Would Animals Say if we Asked the Right Questions? could tell us: that the answers you get depend on the questions you ask.
-Looking at the Faunalytics survey might explain the figures their research provided.
+Philosopher Vinciane Despret, author of What Would Animals Say if We Asked the Right Questions? could tell us: the answers you get depend on the questions you ask.
+Looking at the Faunalytics survey might explain the data.

 • More than three quarters of former vegetarians/vegans had no concerns about the impact that their vegan diet was having on their health.